Healthy Snickers

 • Chopped nuts.
 I used roasted peanuts, but any type of nuts, like cashews or almonds, will work.

 • Chocolate chips.
-I used semi-sweet chocolate since the rest of the layers are plenty sweet, and the subtle bitterness will balance out the rest of the ingredients well.
+I used semi-sweet chocolate since the rest of the layers are already plenty sweet, and the subtle bitterness will balance out the other ingredients well.
 That said, you can also use dark chocolate if you prefer.

-Step 2- Make the nougat layer.
+Step 1- Mix.
 In a large bowl or a food processor, combine almond meal, coconut flour, and maple syrup.
-Mix or pulse until a crumbly texture remains.
-Add ½ cup of milk and mix.
-Continue adding milk until a smooth batter remains.

-Step 3- Chill the bars.
-Pour the batter into the prepared pan and place in the fridge.
+Step 2- Set.
+Pour the batter into the prepared pan and place it in the fridge.

-Step 4- Make the caramel layer.
-In a microwave-safe bowl or stovetop, heat the caramel ingredients (except for the nuts) until combined.
+Step 3- Make the caramel layer.
+In a microwave-safe bowl or on the stovetop, heat the caramel ingredients until well combined.
 Whisk very well, as the coconut oil tends to separate.

-Step 5- Add caramel layer.
+Step 4- Add caramel layer.
 Pour the caramel mixture over the nougat.
-Sprinkle the bars with crushed nuts, then place the bars in the freezer so they chill faster.
+Sprinkle the bars with crushed nuts, then place them in the freezer to chill more quickly.

 Frequently asked questions